 - 6. When testing Crushed Asphalt Base Course (CABC) or Recycled Asphalt Pavement (RAP), obtain samples in accordance with FOP for AASHTO T 2.
 Determine and record the total mass of the sample to the nearest 0.1 percent.
 Perform procedural Method C, steps 3-5 and step 12, except in step 4 the sample may be hand-shaken for the necessary time determined to provide complete separation; taking care not to overload sieves. - 7.
-For material with a nominal maximum size greater than 3-inch, use minimum test size from the 3-inch line of Table 3.
-When required, collect and re-bag minus 3-inch material and provide to independent assurance.
-Record the plus 3-inch material and transmit those numbers with the independent assurance sample. - 8.
+For material greater than 3 inch nominal maximum size, use minimum sample size of 275 pounds.
+Run entire sample for test.
+When required, collect and rebag minus 3 inch material and provide to independent assurance.
+Record the plus 3 inch material and transmit those numbers with the independent assurance sample. - 8.
 For embankment material containing large oversize particles, which are not able to be tested according to conventional sieve analysis test methods (ATM 304), it is acceptable, subject to the approval of the RQE or RME, to provide pictorial evidence of the size and nature of the material being placed.
 The pictures shall either be embedded into the respective regional sieve analysis form(s) or attached to them.
 Utilize an object for scale reference that demonstrates size of embankment material containing large particles.
 The sieve analysis form must include: project name and number(s), field test number, pay item name and number, sample location (station, offset, depth), sample date, material source/Contractor, and quantity represented.
 Also include an acceptance statement with the inspector's name, date, and signature.
 The sieve analysis is to be signed and dated by the Project Engineer. - 9.
 ANNEX B use only the values from TABLE B1 to determine sieve overloading.